camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/job-executor.html.md

 ---

-The configuration is used to configure the job executor.
+The job executor tag is used to configure the job executor.